Uplift » How Long Will the Bank Hold My Settlement Check?

 Banks can also hold funds for longer if there are reasonable grounds.

-The Check Cashing Process
+The Check-Cashing Process

 You should then receive your cash.
 Some banks will charge a nominal check-cashing fee.